walethesolution/walethesolution/README.md

 - 👋 Hi, I’m Olawale
-- 👀 I’m interested in software development
+- 👀 I’m interested in solving problems
-- 🌱 I’m currently learning at THINKFUL inc.
+- 🌱 I’m currently learning software engineering at THINKFUL inc.
 - 💞️ I’m looking to collaborate on projects that makes me get my practice in...
 - 📫 How to reach me .... olawaleayejuyone@gmail.com